music-encoding/guidelines/_guidelines-v3/01-shared/01-sharedStructuralElements/02-sharedMusicElement/03-sharedMdivContent.md

 In
 addition, separating scores and parts can eliminate a great deal of markup complexity.

-{% include plainExample.html example="./v3/examples/shared/shared-sample006.xml" valid="true" %}
+{% include plainExample.html example="examples/shared/shared-sample006.xml" valid="true" version=page.version %}

 The [score]({{ site.baseurl }}/{{ page.version }}/elements/score.html){:.link_odd_elementSpec} and [parts]({{ site.baseurl }}/{{ page.version }}/elements/parts.html){:.link_odd_elementSpec} elements may also be
 employed to accommodate different methods of organizing the markup – with no particular